KGuzikowski/Advanced-Cpp-and-STL/README.md

-# Zaawansowane-techniki-C-i-STL-UWr
+# Advanced C++ and STL
-Zadania z przedmiotu: Zaawansowane techniki C++ i STL w ramach UWr.
+Tasks' solutions for university.